choudhrybilal/MOTUS---Arduino-Based-Robotic-Car-Controlled-Wirelessly-Using-Leap-Motion-Sensor/README.md

 Getting leapmotion to talk to arduino.

-Top level: Leapmotion makes data available via websockets on ws://127.0.0.1:6437.
-Node.js can parse this.
+Leapmotion makes data available via websockets on ws://127.0.0.1:6437.
+Node.js can parse it.
 There is also a Node.js library for talking to Arduino called Johnny-five.
 You need something called StandardFirmata which standardises commands sent between the Arduino and a host computer, which Johnny-five speaks.

 Note: the serialport library only works with node 0.12.x